check-spelling/ingress-gce/docs/contrib/cluster-setup.md

 $ gcloud container clusters update CLUSTER_NAME --update-addons=HttpLoadBalancing=DISABLED
 ```
 You can also do this from the Cloud Console.
-The HTTP Load Balancing option is avaialbe under Networking section.
+The HTTP Load Balancing option is available under Networking section.

 ## Authorize gcloud and kubectl